 What if you have the budget for a KitchenAid dishwasher but don’t want to fork out a huge amount of cash?
 Their most affordable option is the 24” Built-In Dishwasher in stainless steel.

-It has a third-level rack to host hard-to-place items.
-And even though it’s a cheaper option, it still has the ProWash cycle which adjusts the cleaning levels in real time to help with different types of soil levels.
+Even though it’s cheaper, it still has the ProWash cycle, which adjusts the cleaning levels in real-time to help with different soil levels.

 Keep In Mind